-Health Care and Social Assistance is the largest employer in the Central Coast Council area, making up 18.0% of total employment.
+Health Care and Social Assistance is the largest employer in Central Coast Council area, making up 18.0% of total employment.

-Census employment data presents the number of persons employed in each industry sector (full-time and part-time) in the Central Coast Council area regardless of where they live.
+Census employment data presents the number of persons employed in each industry sector (full-time and part-time) in Central Coast Council area regardless of where they live.
 By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see local economic strengths and weaknesses.
 By looking at how the number of jobs in each industry is changing over time, you can track how the structure of the local economy is changing.
-Go to the Employment locations page to see where employment is taking place across the Central Coast Council area.
+Go to the Employment locations page to see where employment is taking place across Central Coast Council area.

 Note: Census employment figures are known to undercount employment by varying amounts depending on the Census year.
 All Census counts are an undercount of total population, and in addition, some people don’t state their workforce status or industry.
 Also counts by place of work exclude those with no fixed workplace address.
 For this reason, it is recommended that for total job numbers, users look at the Employment by industry (Total) modelled estimates which are updated on an annual basis, and based on the ABS Labour Force survey, less prone to undercount.
 The Census counts by industry are included here for a greater level of industry detail (3-digit ANZSIC).